obonac/gpconnect/pages/development/development_fhir_api_guidance.md

 PUT [base]/[resourcetype]/[id]
 ```

-The PUT operation will only be used to update existing resources, if the specified resource within the url does not exist on the provider system an error **MUST** be returned.
+The PUT operation will only be used to update existing resources, if the specified resource within the URL does not exist on the provider system an error **MUST** be returned.

 | Capability       | Resource(s) | Field(s) |
 | ------------ | ----------- | -------- |